Commitments to Renewing Life

 Scope

-The inclusive environment is measured using a perception survey, which considers the employees' responses to Suzano's internal practices to promote an inclusive culture, along with their personal experiences in the work environment.
+The inclusive environment is assessed through the company's engagement survey, which includes questions about employees' responses to Suzano's internal practices that promote an inclusive culture and their personal experiences in the workplace.

 baseline